 How to Register

-- Download the Student Registration form and complete the disclosure section.
+- Download the Student Registration form (Large print version) and complete the disclosure section.

 - Consult the CQUni Handbook to be familiar with your course structure and unit profiles.
 Check if there are residential schools, field work/clinical placements and/or work experience involved in your course.
 Make sure you have read the course inherent requirements, online learning components of your units, learning assessments, and learning outcomes for each unit.